pg-support/supt-km/docs/2. Troubleshooting/Product/BIAS FX 2 Desktop/BIAS FX 2 crashes or freezes at startup (Standalone or Plug-in).md

 ---

-This macro provides detailed instructions on how to reset and install the latest version of BIAS FX 2 on both macOS and Windows platforms.
+The macro "Freeze/Crash on macOS & Freeze/Crash on Windows" provides detailed instructions on how to reset and install the latest version of BIAS FX 2 on both macOS and Windows platforms.
 It also guides the customer on how to collect the necessary log files and effectively send them to us for analysis:
 <br>
 #### macOS: